Andrew VanWyngarden: Biography

 VanWyngarden attended and graduated in music from Wesleyan University, where he met fellow band member Ben Goldwasser in his freshman year.
 He said he planned to study the natural sciences of astronomy, but meeting Goldwasser changed his whole life course.
 He also mentioned studying entomology while in college.
 It was Andrew who initiated the formation of the group: "[Ben] wasn't really into it.
 I remember him saying he wanted to do some sort of social work, something noble for a good cause.
 I was like: 'C'mon, man!
 Where's your selfish ambition?'"
-Andrew (according to Q) remembered his University years as something "almost sickeningly idyllic: lots of doing mushrooms in the woods, not a hard graft in the library."
+Andrew (according to Q) remembered his university years as something "almost sickeningly idyllic: lots of doing mushrooms in the woods, not a hard graft in the library."

-He has said in interviews that "Kids" was one of the first songs they produced together, the song is included in the band's early EP We (Don't) Care (released under the name The Management).

 VanWyngarden was on NME's Cool List in 2008 at number 3, just below Jay-Z and Alice Glass.

 Andrew came up with the title of MGMT's 2010 album Congratulations while making Oracular Spectacular.
 He writes a lot of the lyrics for MGMT, he has described the process, "I'd sit down for a few hours and try to do them.
 Usually, the ideas for the lyrics have been in my head for a while, and that's how I go over them again and again."
-His favorite song from the album is "Siberian Breaks."
+His favorite song from the album is "Siberian Breaks".
 In a 2010 interview, speaking of fame and its effects on him, Andrew conceded that to some extent he's turned into a kind of character he was poking fun at in the debut album.
 "I didn't realize it until now, but it's kind of funny, because the first song on our first album was 'Time to Pretend', which was about the imagined rock star scenario.
 So, [the song] 'It's Working' is like, "Yeah, we went out there and we did a lot of drugs, and it's not that great".

-Upon the release of Congratulations, he has cited his literary influences as being Leaves of Grass by Walt Whitman, The Ice Storm, The Anthology of French Poetry and authors such as Robert Anton Wilson and John Ashbery.
-His favorite pastime is surfing and says that in the future he would like to produce.